jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/RapidUnrealisticBedlingtonterrier' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-_Please enable the sound.
-Two comedians talking about their careers.
+_Two comedians talking about their careers.
 They used to need the production and broadcast facilities of big Industrial Age companies.
 With the internet, they don't.
 But the producers/broadcasters, are fighting for their relevancy.
 You have you're own antagonists too.
 Credit: [JRE](https://www.youtube.com/watch?v=b_yboxM33gg)._

 Distributing the levers of power moves us into the Internet Age.
 It treats people like adults and expects them to act like it.
 And if they don't, well, it's not like they can complain about mistreatment.
 With digital technology, all the records are recorded.
 Once they're open and transparent, a disgruntled person has to reference facts instead of conjecture and emotion.